Our Best Chicken Soup Recipe!

 This recipe for chicken soup has been passed down through the generations in my family and it remains a family favorite today.
-The recipe came from my Oma (German for Grandmother) and I imagine she got it from her Mom.
-Oma taught my Mom how to make it and then she passed it down to me.
-Now I’m going to teach my children…and you… Ha!
+The recipe came from my Oma (German for Grandmother), who I imagine got it from her Mom.
+Oma taught my Mom how to make it and then they passed it down to me.
+Now I'm going to teach my children...and you!

 1 whole chicken, cut up into pieces, giblets included...